-An update to the hardware of the totem at Cambridge Station will be carried out in late May (subject to supply of parts) to resolve a number of ongoing technical faults with the current device.
+An update to the hardware of the totem at Cambridge Station has been carried out to resolve a number of ongoing technical faults with the current device.
 The Smart team will then produce a final report drawing the current phase of work to a close.
 This will allow the team to use the knowledge and experience gathered throughout this phase to support the initiatives being driven by other organisations in the region such as: the City Council and Cambridge BID in the city centre; Weston Homes at the Station Gateway; and the Cambridge Biomedical Campus.

-The closure report, to be issued in June 2021 will summarise the learning achieved from the project and will be shared with interested parties as we work collaboratively to deliver their wayfinding solutions.
+The closure report, to be issued in July 2021 will summarise the learning achieved from the project and will be shared with interested parties as we work collaboratively to deliver their wayfinding solutions.

-14.4 ICP Development - Building on the Benefits
+16.4 ICP Development - Building on the Benefits